 Keeping oneself perfectly still and concentrating on god one can reach the state of Brahman which in itself is total stillness, not influenced or moved by anything.
 Although one should concentrate on god while meditating the whole passage reflects strong concentration on oneself and emphasizes the right posture in a clean place.

-Image about God: Pantheistic7 and panentheistic8 view on the one hand and theistic9 view on the other hand merged together
+Image of God: Pantheistic7 and panentheistic8 view on the one hand and theistic9 view on the other hand merged together

-Which image does the Bhagavad Gita have about God?
-First of all one can find statements reflecting a pantheistic respectively panentheistic understanding.
+Which image of God does the Bhagavad Gita have?
+First of all one can find statements reflecting a pantheistic or even panentheistic understanding.
 Krishna says in 7:4–5:

 Eightfold divided is my Nature—thus: earth, water, fire and air, space, mind and also soul—and the ego.
 This is the lower: but other than this I have a higher Nature; this too must you know.
 [And this is Nature] developed into life by which this world is kept in being.
 (Bhagavad Gita 7:4–5)